Fibromyalgia Symptoms | LYRICA® (pregabalin) CV | Safety Info

 What are the symptoms of fibromyalgia?

 Chronic widespread pain and tenderness are not the only fibromyalgia symptoms.
-Other symptoms may include:
+See below for additional symptoms.

 The symptoms of fibromyalgia vary from person to person.
 The symptoms can be worse on some days than others.
 Fibromyalgia symptoms can also be affected by your level of stress or physical activity.
 All these factors contribute to making fibromyalgia a condition that is difficult to diagnose.